zuanyang0809-droid/Latent-Kiln/README.md

 > **"Unearthing the morphological universe of ceramics through the lens of machine vision."**

-> A generative tool exploring archaeological morphology in the latent space.

 🚀 **Live Demo:** [Click here to visit Latent Kiln](https://zuanyang0809-droid.github.io/Latent-Kiln/)

 ---